APC Submission Portal Now Open

 Expected timing, source of funds, probability of execution

 If the exit strategy is speculative, distant, or dependent on events outside the borrower's control, gap capital becomes significantly harder to obtain.
 The clearer and more imminent the exit, the more options typically exist.
+If the intended exit is a bridge-to-DSCR refinance, capital partners will want to see that the property timeline supports DSCR stabilization within the gap term.

 05